 Our iPhones act as silent observers to life’s everyday moments.
 But, there are some moments we’d rather keep to ourselves.
 For example, consider how often people text on the toilet.
 In our most private moments, covering up your iPhone camera can give you peace of mind that there isn’t someone peeping in on your business while you do your business.
 The iPhone Privacy Case has handy camera covers that prevent camera hacking.

-Currently, this case is suitable for the iPhone 11, but iPhone 12 models will be available soon.
+Currently, this case is suitable for the latests iPhone’s

 iPhones have front cameras and back cameras.
 So, covering both front and back cameras is important for reducing potential hacking vulnerabilities.
 The iPhone 11 camera cover obscures your iPhone’s camera, turning the lights out on would-be hackers.
 The iPhone 11 front camera cover keeps you secure when you’re done taking selfies or using Face ID.
 Check out the easy-to-use slide camera cover in the image below:

 Best of all, the iPhone Privacy Case does not limit your iPhone’s functionality.
 You can still use your flashlight while the cover is in place.
 Face ID is also easily accessible with a simple slide of the cover.
 You don’t have to sacrifice style or functionality with this case, two major benefits.
 Check out the iPhone Privacy Case here!